 As a reminder, the tax credit only offsets the taxes you owe on your return.
 If the taxes you owe are less than the credit you earn, the credit will roll over year after year.

+In addition to the ITC, be sure to file for any sales and property tax exemptions that may be available in your state.
 Below is a video we’ve included to help you get your tax credit.
-It’s for the year 2020, but instructions are still good for 2021, 2022, and 2023.
+It’s for the year 2020, but instructions are still good for 2021, 2022 and 2023.

 Additional Resources On The Federal Solar Tax Credit